dg1223/GangaGSOC2024/PROJECT.md

 The most straightforward way to test this task is to run the corresponding unit test.
 If it passes, then the task is complete.

 However, this test takes time to complete if it is run on a CPU.
-In this case, I suggest running all of the tests together (see [Running unit tests](#running-unit-tests)) which includes this test too.
+In this case, I suggest running all the tests together (see [Running unit tests](#running-unit-tests)) to save time.
 The test first executes the run script `run_InterfaceGanga.py` that automatically detects if the system has a CUDA compatible GPU or not.

 If you want to run this unit test spefically from `test_GangaLLM.py`, go to the `test` directory (assuming you are in `GSoC`):